2019 Kia Forte first drive: Compact car blues wiped away

-Even though they divisions of the same company, the divide between Kia and Hyundai has never been wider than with the 2019 Kia Forte.
+Even though they are divisions of the same company, the divide between Kia and Hyundai has never been wider than with the 2019 Kia Forte.

 Under its clean styling suite of standard active safety tech sits the automaker’s first continuously variable automatic transmission (CVT).
 Don’t go looking for such a transmission in the Hyundai lineup because you won't find one.